stevezhangzA/nash-chain-of-thought/README.md

 CoT is a *step-by-step* manner inference approach.

-Requirement (Here, we provide single template case for CoT):
+Requirement (Here, we provide a case of CoT's template):
 - *question: x*,
 - *prompt: 'Let's think step by step'*,
 - *trigger: 'Therefore, the answer is:'*